-Setting head for clinch nuts, rivet nuts, self-piercing nuts
+In-Die Installation System for clinch nuts, rivet nuts, self-piercing nuts

-Installation under the press in punching and forming tools
+Assembly under the press in punching and forming tools

-The setting head PAN (Permanent Air Nut) is an assembly system for progressive dies and transfer dies.
-The punching head is installed in the press to insert clinch nuts, rivet nuts and self-piercing nuts into sheet metal components during the press process.
+The setting head PAN (Permanent Air Nut) is a fully automatic in-die installation system for clinch nuts, rivet nuts and self-piercing nuts.
+The system is suitable for progressive dies and transfer dies.
+The punching head is installed in the press to insert such fasteners into sheet metal components during the press process.

-• Progressive dies with or without automatic mode signal from the press
+- Progressive dies with or without automatic mode signal from the press

-• Transfer dies, with or without automatic mode signal from the press and with querying sheet metal in the die or in the gripper
+- Transfer dies, with or without automatic mode signal from the press and with querying sheet metal in the die or in the gripper

 Contact us